suzuki-shunsuke/guide-github-action-renovate/docs/index.md

 # Guide of GitHub Actions and Renovate

-Guide for building `nice` GitHub Actions Workflows with Renovate.
+Guide for building `good` GitHub Actions Workflows with Renovate.

-`nice` means

 - Automated
   - Automerge almost pull requests by Renovate